Looking for the best glow in the dark nail polish?

 If you’re looking for a regular, glow-in-the-dark nail polish that doesn’t need to be cured then this set could be for you.

-It comes with 6 colors – yellow, pink, green, orange, purple, and blue.
+It came with 6 colors – yellow, pink, green, orange, purple, and blue.

-It’s easy to apply and remove and it glows really well under blacklights!
+The polish was easy to apply and remove and I was happy to see that it glows really well under blacklights!

 This polish is very bold and eye-catching, particularly in the warmer colors.